bera9605/magento2assignment/README.md

 mkdir -p patches/composer
 ```
 3. Identify the GitHub commit or pull request to use for the patch.
-    1. Create a git repo and stage the current state from the composer.lock file.
+    - code example is creating a git repo and stage the current state from the composer.lock file.
-       - example:
 ```
 cd vendor/magento/framework
 git init
 git add -A
 ```

-    2. Make intended changes, for example solving this [issue](https://magento.stackexchange.com/a/252282)
+4. Make intended changes, for example solving this [issue](https://magento.stackexchange.com/a/252282)
-    3. Add out put of `git diff` to a file in <magento-installation-dir>/patches/composer/example.diff
+6. Add out put of `git diff` to a file in <magento-installation-dir>/patches/composer/example.diff
    - example:

 ```
 git diff >> /<path-to-magento-installation-dir>/patches/composer/test2.diff
 ```

-4. Change value under the key "value" in composer.json:
+7. Change value under the key "value" in composer.json:
 ```
 "extra": {
     "composer-exit-on-patch-failure": true,